PhD Programme in “Industrial Engineering” – Brochure a.a. 2021-22

 The main cultural and scientific themes of the PhD programme in Industrial Engineering are:

-The call for admission to the 39th cycle of the doctoral program is now open.
+The call for admission to the 40th cycle A.A.
+2024/2025 of the doctoral program is now open.

-Application deadline: July 24, 2023 at 2:00 PM (CEST).
+Application deadline: July 1, 2024, at 2:00 PM (CEST).

 The call is open to Italian and International citizens.
-They are requested to have achieved a second level degree obtained in Italy by October 31st 2023, or a similar academic title obtained abroad, equivalent for duration and content to the Italian title.
+They are requested to have achieved a second level degree obtained in Italy by October 31st 2024, or a similar academic title obtained abroad, equivalent for duration and content to the Italian title.
 The admission to the programmes will be established according to: (i) the evaluation of the candidates’ curricula, (ii) the proposal of a possible PhD research project, which the candidates can submit contextually with their application to the admission announcement and (iii) an interview with a committee of selected members of the PhD scientific panel.

 The call for application to the 36th cycle of the PhD programmes of Rome “Tor Vergata” University is available at the following websites: